-While you might remember to pack pet food, you might forget to pack pet dishes, leashes, medications and other supplies.
-And if you happen to brush your pet's teeth, don't forget their toothbrushes!
+While you might remember to pack pet food, you might forget to pack pet dishes, leashes, medications, and other supplies.
+Don't forget your pet's toothbrush if you brush every day!

 A good pair of scissors will always come in handy, espeically when you're looking for something to break through the packing tape you used to seal all those well-packed boxes.

 A small medical or emergency kit is essential.
-Small cuts and injuries are a possibility when unpacking so you'll want to keep a good supply of bandages, gauze and ointments close at hand.
-You can also check out our moving safety tips for more information on staying safe while you move.Continue to 13 of 19 below.
+Small cuts and injuries are a possibility when unpacking, so you'll want to keep a good supply of bandages, gauze and ointments close at hand.
+Check out moving safety tips for more information on staying safe while you move.Continue to 9 of 9 below.

 Flashlight and/or Candles

 It's always a good idea to pack some kind of emergency lighting.
 You never know if a former resident will have removed lightbulbs or if there is a problem with turning the power on in a timely manner.